 The Victorian period began on the 20th of June 1837, when Princess Victoria became Queen at the age of 18.
 She reigned as Queen of Great Britain for 64 years and seven months, until her death on the 22nd of January 1901.
 The latter part of the Victorian era coincides with the Belle Epoque era ( meaning beautiful era ) of mainland Europe and the Gilded Age of the United States.
 This was a period of prolonged peace and prosperity, with the standard of living increasing greatly.
-Which lead to an increase in demand for luxury goods, such as jewellery which were now being mass-produced as part of the industrial revolution.
+This lead to an increase in demand for luxury goods, such as jewellery which were now being mass-produced as part of the industrial revolution.
 This demand was further fueled by Queen Victoria`s love of jewellery.
 She not only wore it but designed it and gave it as gifts throughout the British Empire.
 Although the Victorian Jewellery period spanned 64 years, it is divided into three sections, early, mid and late Victorian.

 Early Victorian Jewellery 1837 to 1861: The early Victorian period also called the romantic period.
 Reflected the great romance between Queen Victoria and Prince Albert.
 The Queen`s jewellery was dominated by symbols of love and romance.
 With floral motifs of roses, pansies, daisies and forget-me-nots.
 Even the Queen`s engagement ring from Prince Albert was of a snake with its tail in its mouth, which was a symbol of eternal love.
 This theme of nature and love was very popular during the early Victorian period.
 Jewellery which contained a secret compartment, normally brooches or rings.
 Where also very popular and had a token of a loved one placed inside.
 Although the ultimate token of love in the Victorian period was acrostic jewels.
 Acrostic jewels would spell out a hidden message, using the first letter of each gemstone.
 For example, a ring could spell “Dearest” by using the gemstones, Diamond, Emerald, Amethyst, Ruby, Emerald, Sapphire and Turquoise in a row.